 The grapefruit is a hybrid of the sweet orange and the pomelo.
 The fruit originated in Barbados in the 18th century and now is grown mainly in North and South America.

-The typical grapefruit contains just 80 to 100 calories, and it’s a great source of vitamins A, C, and B1, as well as pantothenic acid, copper, dietary fiber, potassium, and biotin.
+The typical grapefruit contains just , and it’s a great source of vitamins A, C, and B1, as well as pantothenic acid, copper, dietary fiber, potassium, and biotin.
 Grapefruit also contains phytochemicals beta-carotene, naringenin, limonoids, and lycopene.

 Though they are available throughout the year, most grapefruits peak around Christmas and continue through April.